noteeeeee/blog-example/README.md

 pnpm start
 ```

+Visit the appropriate URL in your web browser to access the running application `http://localhost:3000`.
 Visit the appropriate URL in your web browser to access Swagger Docs `http://localhost:3001/docs`.
-For the frontend to work it needs to be distributed through a web server (Nginx/Apache).
-You can use Nginx reverse proxy for the backend.
+You can use Nginx reverse proxy for the backend and frontend.